marrow-Dev/PhysicsGame-Mod-Kit/README.md

 # PhysicsGame-Mod-Kit
-A simple kit for mod-makers to go off when making mods for Project : Physus with the new mod-making system.
+A simple kit for mod-makers to go off when making mods for boneOS with the new mod-making system.